 My name is Akanksha Basil.
-I’m a 17-year-old senior from New York and founder of The Cynefin Project, a youth-led environmental organization.
-I love to write poetry, read, watch strange (and sometimes ridiculous) old films, and listen to jazz.
+I’m a student at Wellesley College (originally from New York) and founder of The Cynefin Project, a youth-led environmental organization.
+I love to write poetry, read, hike, take photographs, watch old films, and listen to jazz.
 I feel happiest when I'm out in nature or have an antique book in my hands.

 Like many of you, I harbor extreme fear and anxiety over the impeding doom that is the climate crisis and the relentless threat of human development faced by nature.
 If you're here, chances are you know that climate change will be CATASTROPHIC.
 It will involve impossible sacrifice, abrupt and violent change, and a complete upending of human society.
 This is not a hyperbole.
 But what makes climate change and human destruction of the natural world so dangerous is that many of us, in order to cope with the extreme stress of realizing that there may not be a future, push the idea of catastrophe away.
 Myself included.